Read all the regulations governing the right to return a product.

 When it applies

-Furthermore, a further limitation is to be recorded regarding the sales opportunities for its application.
+In addition, a further limitation is to be recorded regarding the sales opportunities for its application.
 In fact, this possibility is given only for purchases made at a distance (including cases of e-commerce) and for those stipulated outside the business premises.
 In these cases, the legislator has decided to identify the conditions of weakness of the consumer at the time of the conclusion of the purchase, and therefore has decided to guarantee it by granting him this right.
 Therefore, it is advisable to carefully evaluate the final moment of the purchase.
-In fact, an online purchase can also be limited to the order, with the actual purchase sent back to a physical point of sale, where the goods can be immediately collected.
-In these cases, the purchase is concluded in a shop, and therefore the possibility of asserting the right of withdrawal is skipped.
+In fact, an online purchase can also be limited to ordering, with the actual purchase sent back to a physical point of sale, where the goods can be immediately collected.
+In these cases, the purchase is concluded in a shop, and therefore the possibility of asserting the right of withdrawal is omitted.

 The right of withdrawal for sales concluded at a distance cannot be applied in these cases:

 a) for the provision of services whose execution has begun, with the consumer's agreement, before the expiry of the seven-day term.

 b) for the supply of goods or services, the price of which is linked to fluctuations in financial market rates that the supplier is unable to control.

 c) for the supply of goods made to measure or clearly personalized or which, by their nature, cannot be returned or are liable to deteriorate or expire rapidly.

 d) for the supply of audiovisual products or sealed computer software, opened by the consumer.

 e) for the supply of newspapers, periodicals and magazines.